gentoo/gcc-config/README.md

     $ gcc-config x86_64-pc-linux-gnu-7.2.0
 ```

-Ideally changes should be visible instantly and atomically
-without shell restart.
+Ideally changes should be visible instantly and atomically without shell restart.

-To query where real `gcc` binaries are hiding:
+To query where the real `gcc` binaries are hiding:

 ```
     $ gcc-config -B $(gcc-config -c)